Khan/translation-assistant/README.md

 npm run build:coverage && npm run test:coverage
 ```

+### Deploying to webapp

 This repository is deployed to `webapp` as a git submodule
 in `webapp/third_party/javascript-khansrc/`.

-To test the webapp build, use:
+To test the webapp build, run:
 ```sh
 yarn run build:webpack-prod-local
 ```

-To test the integration with the Translation Editor, use:
+To test the integration with the Translation Editor, run:
 ```sh
 yarn test javascript/manticore-package/
 ```